tirmisula/tirmisula.github.io/content/posts/probabilistic-graphical-model.md

 \end{align*}
 $$

-The rule of D-separation is also called <b>global markov property</b>.
+If there exists a D-separation for graph G, we say G has <b>global markov property</b>.

 #### markov blanket